 Sometimes, bad breath can be prevented if you start doing good oral hygiene practices.
 Brush your teeth twice a day in order to remove food debris and bacteria, especially after eating.
 Also, don’t forget to brush and clean your tongue in the process.
 Brushing your teeth may not remove all food particles, especially those found in between your teeth, so it is advisable to floss regularly.
 If you smoke or chew tobacco, stop or ask advice on how to quit.
 Also, drinking lots of water may help eliminate bad breath because it can keep your mouth moist.
 Chewing sugar-free gums can also help induce production of saliva which can wash away bad bacteria found in your mouth.
 And last but not the least, make sure that you visit your dentist twice a year in order to have your teeth examined and cleaned thoroughly.

-If you have any questions about bad breath leave a comment or contact us here at Drews Dental.
-We only use the most up-to-date cosmetic dentistry tools.
+Contact us here at Drews Dental.
 The appearance of your teeth, face, and smile mean the world to us and that is why every single patient is treated and evaluated differently to fit their personal needs.
 We want you to be impressed when you enter our office and know you will be when your treatment is complete.